Front view of commercial waste containers at a business site

 Our complaints policy covers all operational and service-delivery issues relating to commercial waste removal, including missed collections, contamination disputes, incorrect invoicing queries arising from waste contracts, and unsafe or non-compliant disposal activities.
 Key principles include impartiality, confidentiality and timely responses.
 We will record every complaint, provide transparent updates and ensure that those raising issues are informed of possible outcomes.
 The approach is intended for businesses and organisations using commercial refuse collection Great Bookham services.

-Photograph showing a missed commercial rubbish collection What counts as a complaint — A complaint is any expression of dissatisfaction about the provision, or failure to provide, a contracted waste management service.
+The image shows two yellow wheeled rubbish bins positioned on a paved area near a white painted wooden fence.
+The pincers are made of durable plastic with a textured surface, and each bin is filled with white foam food packaging.
+Some foam containers and debris are scattered around the base of the bins, with a few leaning against the fence and others on the ground.
+Behind the bins, there are three small round concrete stools with green tops arranged in a row, and some climbing plants and greenery are visible over the fence.
+The scene appears to be outdoors in a garden or yard area, with natural daylight illuminating the scene, typical of a property in the Bookham or nearby Surrey area.
+Commercial Waste Great Bookham services rubbish removal in the local community, as reflected in the surrounding environment and the context of waste management.
+What counts as a complaint — A complaint is any expression of dissatisfaction about the provision, or failure to provide, a contracted waste management service.
 Examples include persistent missed pickups, damage to property during collections, issues with presented containers, or concerns about the professionalism of collection crews.
 Issues that are health-and-safety related will be prioritised for immediate attention, while billing and administrative matters will be logged and investigated in line with standard commercial waste dispute handling.

 How to Submit a Complaint